victorobiahu07/CarRentalProjectCRD/README.md

 There is a map called createAvailableMaps which populates the count of the 3 vehicles types which ties into the availableCars map, reservationsMap and reservedVehicleReturnDates.
 I included the carRentalClient class which contains displays some of the core methods Lastly I included the CarReservationTest class which I did using JUnit.
 This further tested validity of core methods.
+This project took 3hrs in it's entirety due to test cases and testing classes within Java Main